ANDnXOR/ANDnXOR_DC33_Badge/5N4CK3Y_DC33_WALKTHROUGH.md

     * **Phase 1: Uncovering the Path (In-Game BENDER - Puzzle, Observation)**
         *   **Location:** "Radio" object (in "Riviera Pool On The Roof").
 "UV Flashlight" (in "Ramen Noodle House").
         *   **Description:**
             1. Player finds a "Radio" object at the "Riviera Pool On The Roof".
-Its description mentions "~Laura~" and a nearly invisible message from lemons on the bar.
+Its description mentions "Laura" and a nearly invisible message from lemons on the bar.
             2. Player finds and takes the "UV Flashlight" from the "Ramen Noodle House".
             3. Player uses the "UV Flashlight" on the "Radio" object.
         *   **Key Objects Required:** "UV Flashlight".